Thank you so much for making Chinook Fest 2017 a huge success!

 RV & Car Camping

 Want to reserve a spot that allows you to bring the amenities of home?
-RV & Car Camping spots are available for $100 or $125.
-These spots will allow you ample space to park your rig, or pull your car right alongside your tent.
+RV & Car Camping sites are available for $100 or $125.
+These sites will allow you ample space to park your rig, or pull your car right alongside your tent.
 NO HOOK-UPS.
 Campfires not permitted.
 Get tickets HERE.

 Elk Ridge Campground RV Sites

 Located next door to Jim Sprick Park, Elk Ridge Campground offers dry hookup RV sites with on-site restrooms and showers.
 The campground is connected to the festival grounds via a private walking trail.
-These sites are extremely limited and available for $200 for the weekend.
+These sites are extremely limited and available for $200 for the weekend (camping is permitted at Elk Ridge Thursday through Sunday of the festival weekend).
 Get tickets HERE.

 Parking is FREE for all ticket holders.